wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

 = WIP =
+- New 'Active Login Limits' feature added.
+Refer to [this documentation](https://simple-membership-plugin.com/configuring-active-login-limits/) for more information.
 - PayPal standard subscription canceled status will also be shown in the 'subscription created' transaction details page.
 - Do not execute the after_login_redirection and the wp_signon function when the login originates from an external login form (example: WP, WooCommerce etc).
 This creates a better user experience.
 - Updated the Italian language translation file.